pinout-xyz/Pinout.xyz/README.md

 If you would like to provide support for a language not yet in the repository you should start by duplicating the `src/en` directory to the appropriate language-code.
 For example, if you want to create a Czech translation you would create the folder `src/cs`.
 Note that there are no plans to support cultures (it would just get out of hand!), so you can't have `src/fr-CA` ( sorry! ).

-The first resources we recommend you translate are the language specific strings found in the `settings.yaml` file and the `footer.html` template, as well as the content of the `/pin` folder.
+The first resources we recommend you translate are the language specific strings found in the `settings.yaml` file, `pi-pinout.md`, `index.md`, `404.md` and the `footer.html` template, as well as the content of the `/pin` folder, preferably.

 Once that's done, rename the `/overlay` folder to `/translate` and start translating the boards markdown files (pick any you fancy translating, it does not have to be the first board in alphanumerical order).
 Leave those translations in the `/translate` folder when finished.

-Please do not attempt to translate the `/resources` folder, or anything not specifically mentioned in this paragraph - all files outside your *&lt;languagecode&gt;* directory is shared between the subdomains and should be generic.
+Please do not attempt to translate the `/resources` folder, or anything not specifically mentioned in this section of the README - all files outside your *&lt;languagecode&gt;* directory is shared between the subdomains and are meant to be generic.
 Feel free to modify the template with links relevant to your country, and / or your Twitter handle however, but don't fiddle with the structure!

 Once you've made your translation, you can build and preview it with, for example: